 If I have a question or a comment, what should I do?

 The Park Board is dedicated to serving its residents and welcomes all comments, feedback, and suggestions.
 You may email the Park District Office or snail mail BCPD, P.O.
 Box 1393, Barrington, IL 60011, or drop off your comments at the Riding Center’s suggestion box (green mailbox in the main barn aisle).

 Who pays for the Barrington Countryside Riding Center?

 Residents of the Barrington Hills Park District pay the majority of the Park District’s expenses.
 The revenue is collected through the residents’ taxes.
 In addition, a very small amount is collected through programs and/or facility rentals.

 How are residents’ tax dollars spent?

 The Barrington Hills Park District uses residents’ tax dollars to conduct the day-to-day operations and maintenance of the Riding Center Facility.
 In addition, the Park District has constructed and maintains six tennis courts at the Countryside School.
 The Park District also provides a Rebate Program that offers the opportunity for residents to take advantage of Park District programs outside of the Barrington Hills Park District.
 Public records, information, and documents may be requested by contacting the Park District office for a Freedom of Information Act FOIA form.
-Contact the Barrington Hills Park District, Attention Records Department, and P.O.
-Box 1393, Barrington, IL 60011 with your request.
+Contact the Barrington Hills Park District, Attention Records Department, at 364 Bateman Road, Barrington, IL 60010 with your request.